Facts About Real and Artificial Christmas Trees

 Deciding between a real and artificial tree for your house this year?
 Unsure of the facts surrounding each type of tree?
 We are here to help!
 Let’s examine a few common myths and misconceptions about both types of trees.

 ARE REAL CHRISTMAS TREES CUT DOWN FROM FORESTS?

 A small number of wild trees are cut down to be used as Christmas trees.
 However, in federal forests, this type of removal is strictly regulated by the U.S. Forest Service, which limits the number of trees that can be removed.

 The vast majority of Christmas trees are grown on farms–much like any other crop–specifically for the purpose of being harvested for Christmas trees.
 These trees wouldn’t exist in the first place, if it wasn’t for the public demand for Christmas trees.

-Plant-related allergies are typically triggered by the pollen produced by such plants.
-This is why spring is often referred to as “allergy season,” as the burst of warm weather in April and May triggers the reproduction cycle in many plant species, including tree species commonly used as Christmas trees.
+Plant-related pollen allergies can sometimes be triggered by real Christmas trees.
 But by late November and early December, when such trees are harvested, pollen production has long since ceased.
 This means that most people with pollen allergies will not be bothered by real trees, except for those are sensitive enough to be bothered by trace amounts.

 Real trees can carry dust, as well as molds and fungi.
 The best way to deal with this is by cleaning the tree before you bring it into your home.
 Use your garden hose to spray down the tree, and then leave the tree somewhere warm to dry for about 24 hours.
 Once it’s dry, then you can bring it into your home.
 As an added precaution, you can try running an air purifier in the room where the tree is located.

 Additionally, individuals with a tree sap allergy are encouraged to purchase an artificial tree.